Published: Nov. 19, 2021 By

 • Using renewable energy

-NPR recently did a story about a man who gave it all up for climate activism.
-Ironically, this drove a wedge between him and his family.
-He did not allow his kids to adopt a pet because he believed that they had too big of a carbon footprint.
-And in 2016, he participated in his biggest activism stunt yet: he and 4 other protestors manually turned off five oil pipelines in North Dakota.
+NPR recently did a story about a man who put climate activism as the top priority in his life; it drove a wedge between him and his family.
+He did not allow his kids to adopt a pet because he believed that pets had too big of a carbon footprint.
+In 2016, he participated in his biggest activism stunt yet: he and four other protestors manually turned off five oil pipelines in North Dakota.

-Mike was arrested on site.
-According to an article by Seattle Met, “At his arraignment Foster still didn’t have legal representation.
+Foster was arrested on site.
+According to an article by Seattle Met, “At his arraignment, Foster still didn’t have legal representation.
 The prosecutor threw the book at him: eight felony and misdemeanor charges adding up to 51 years.”
-In the end, he only spent 6 months in prison.
+In the end, he only spent six months in prison.

-This activism stunt turned Mike into a hero--but also ultimately caused his wife to file for divorce and his children to stop speaking to him.
-In their eyes, he endangered their family stability for the planet, and ultimately chose his cause over them.
+This activism stunt turned Foster into a hero--but also ultimately caused his wife to file for divorce and his children to stop speaking to him.
+In their eyes, he endangered their family stability for the planet and ultimately chose his cause over them.

 His story is what inspired this article--if you are interested in a gripping tale about what happens when climate beliefs become extreme, check out the podcast here.